-- Restraint-Deficient Crashes (RD) any crash in which one or more of the occupants of any involved vehicle (including drivers) were not properly restrained; and - Child Restraint-Deficient Crashes (CRD) any crash in which one or more children who are subject to child restraint laws were not properly restrained, independent of the restraint characteristics of the other occupants.
+- 47. Restraint-Deficient Crashes (RD) any crash in which one or more of the occupants of any involved vehicle (including drivers) were not properly restrained; and - 48.
+Child Restraint-Deficient Crashes (CRD) any crash in which one or more children who are subject to child restraint laws were not properly restrained, independent of the restraint characteristics of the other occupants.

 Clearly RD is at the top of this list, demonstrating that occupant restraint is one of the most critical issues in traffic safety and fatality reduction.
-It should be understood that the categories given in Table 1 are not mutually exclusive (e.g., you could have unrestrained passengers in an alcohol/drug crash that involved speeding).
+It should be understood that the categories given in Table 1 are not mutually exclusive (e.g., you could have unrestrained passengers in an alcohol/drug crash that involved speeding, and many other combinations).
 However, they still tend to demonstrate the relative criticality of each of the particular categories.
 Because RD is of the highest level, the State puts considerable emphasis on occupant protection, and extensive analyses have been performed in an effort to determine the best approach to increasing restraint use.

-Child Restraint Deficiencies (CRD) are near the bottom of Table 1 with only five fatalities.
+Child Restraint Deficiencies (CRD) are near the bottom of Table 1 with only four fatalities.
 This reflects the extreme efforts that have gone into child protection by several agencies throughout the state.
-Special emphasis is given to children who are quite vulnerable if not properly restrained, and the importance of maintaining all of the child restraint programs will be discussed in detail The enforcement efforts for CRD is effectively the same as that for RD.
+Special emphasis is given to children, reflecting the importance of maintaining all of the child restraint programs.
+The enforcement efforts for CRD effectively follows the same pattern as that for RD.